 On arrival at Leicester station, we suggest taking a taxi for the short journey to the DMU campus.
 This should cost between £5 and £10.

 A pre-arranged taxi from Heathrow Airport to DMU would usually cost around £100.
 If more than one of you are travelling together this might be a good option because you could share the cost.

 There are a number of Leicester taxi companies with whom you can book advance pick-ups.
 You will need to make your own arrangements directly with the taxi company and pay the driver yourself in cash.
 Please note that these companies are not connected to or endorsed by DMU in any way.
-Should you choose to use one of these companies it is entirely at your own risk and any such liability is expressly disclaimed by DMU.
+Should you choose to use one of these companies it is entirely at your own risk and any liability is expressly disclaimed by DMU.